Simv135/playlist-dl/README.md

 ## 📦 Installation

+For the **GUI version** simply download the "playlist-dl-gui.py" file and open it with Python

-Open the terminal or command prompt and use:
+For the **Console version** open the terminal or command prompt and use:
 ```bash
 curl -o playlist-dl.py https://raw.githubusercontent.com/Simv135/playlist-dl/refs/heads/main/playlist-dl.py
 ```